 Environmental Site Remediation

 For a former metals recycling facility in Santa Rosa, California, prepared a feasibility study developed in accordance with National Contingency Plan requirements by comparing various remediation technologies and developing conceptual engineering designs, design-life cost estimates, and implementation schedules.
 Oversaw construction of a groundwater treatment system designed to remediate volatile organic compounds at the former metals recycling facility.
 Provided ongoing operations and maintenance support, including monitoring and sampling program coordination, system performance tracking/optimization, maintenance team training, monitoring of analytical data, regulatory compliance reporting, and implementation of preventive maintenance tasks.

 Prepared the engineering design and contract drawings, specifications, and bid documents for a groundwater/soil vapor extraction treatment system at a former chemical solvent repackaging facility in Santa Fe Springs, California.
 Designed and supervised the construction and operation of a temporary groundwater treatment system using activated carbon at the site.
 Prepared Negative Declaration application and public notice of the project work in compliance with requirements of the California Environmental Quality Act.

-Prepared the work plan for a former industrial site in San Jose, California, and implemented the remediation plan, which included excavating and backfilling a 3,500 yd3 pit, testing the density of backfill material, and characterizing excavated soil for disposal.
+Prepared the work plan for a former industrial site in San Jose, California, and implemented the remediation plan, which included excavating and backfilling a 3,500 cubic yard pit, testing the density of backfill material, and characterizing excavated soil for disposal.
 Oversaw remediation and disposal activities at the site.
 Prepared the remedial action report.